turingschool/curriculum/source/projects/blogger.markdown

 Now that the comments feature has been added push it up to Github:

 {% terminal %}
-$git commit -a "finished blog comments feature"
+$ git commit -am "finished blog comments feature"
-$git push
+$ git push
 {% endterminal %}